-The rate at which you can get into ketosis depends on your activity level, body type and overall diet.
+The rate at which you can get into ketosis depends on your activity level, body type, and overall diet.

 Cutting carbs for a day isn't going to flip the switch.
 Your body has been running off sugars your whole life and needs time to adjust.
 Part of this process requires you to deplete your reserve of carb fuel (glycogen stores).

-And the amount of stored carbs you have can differ from one person to the next depending on how many carbs you typically eat each day and your overall muscle mass.
+And the number of stored carbs you have can differ from one person to the next depending on how many carbs you typically eat each day and your overall muscle mass.
 You store these carbs in your muscles, so more muscle means more storage!
 Your level of physical activity also plays a role—the more you are exercising, the quicker you will run out of glycogen.

 In healthy individuals who have just started the ketogenic diet, it usually takes two days to burn through glycogen.
 But taking all of the individual variables into account, the time frame to get into ketosis is most often quoted between 1-7 days.

 Signs of Ketosis (Symptoms)

 Wondering if you've achieved ketosis?
 Here are a few things you can look for:

 As ketone body production increases, acetone is exhaled through your breath, producing a fruity sent.
 If you notice this slight change, it could be a sign of ketones taking over.